Patna, East Ayrshire

 Patna is a village in East Ayrshire, Scotland, straddling the traditional districts of Carrick and Kyle.

 History

-It was established in 1802 by William Fullarton to provide housing for workers on the coalfields of his estate.
+It was established in 1802 by William Fullarton of Skeldon to provide housing for workers on the coalfields of his estate.
 Fullarton's father had worked as an employee of the British East India Company, and the town is named after the city of Patna in the Bihar province of India.